Costa del Sol

 This port town on Kefalonia's east coast may be small but has plenty to offer its visitors.
 Sami and the surrounding area were the main location for the filming of Captain Corelli’s Mandolin and it's easy to see why.
 Surrounded by lush green hills of pine tree forests, the scenery in Sami is simply spectacular.
 As with many Greek destinations, it has a rich cultural heritage with several interesting sites to explore.
 There's the ruins of the ancient Acropolis, a Roman aqueduct and several monasteries perched high in the surrounding hills.
 Sami has a small strip of shingle beach and a delightful harbour where traditional tavernas line the waterfront.
 Enjoy the views across the crystal clear waters, all the way to the neighbouring island of Ithaca.
 It's also possible to take boat trips from the harbour to nearby coves.
 With two of Kefalonia's most visited attractions close by it is a great choice for those wishing to explore the island.

 A drive across the island will take you to the famous beach of Myrtos.
 This gorgeous beach is surrounded by high cliffs with magnificent views from above.
 The white pebbles and turquoise water make this one of the most visited and photographed beaches in Greece.
-Not to be missed!

 With many water based activities in the area there is plenty of opportunity to enjoy some family fun.
-Hire a boat to explore the stunning coastline or take a cruise and discover other nearby islands.
-Along the coast near to Sami, horse riding and donkey trekking are on offer.
+Hire a boat to explore the stunning coastline or take a cruise and discover the neighbouring islands.
+There are plenty of water sports available too.